Published on

 The description of Progress Bar ui component

-Why use Tailwind CSS to build a Progress Bar ui component?
+Why use Tailwind CSS to create a Progress Bar ui component?

 The preview of Progress Bar ui component